 A Beginner’s Guide to the California Missions Trail

-With any luck, you’ve found this page while researching the California Missions Trail (or the El Camino Real in California, as it is also known).
-Born from the ancient footpaths traversing the coast between California’s twenty-one Spanish missions, the California Missions Trail connects historic missions, pueblos, and presidios over an 800-mile long pilgrimage walk.
+Born from the ancient footpaths traversing the coast between California’s twenty-one Spanish missions, the California Missions Trail or El Camino Real in California (“The Royal Road”) as it is also known connects historic missions, pueblos, and presidios over an 800-mile long pilgrimage walk.
 Established between 1769 and 1823, the missions offered refuge and Christian hospitality along the dusty outposts of the Golden State.
 From their humble, thatch-roofed beginnings to the stately adobes we see today, the missions represent a dynamic chapter in the history of Spanish colonialism, Catholicism, and the birth of California as we know it today.

 LEARN MORE ABOUT THE CALIFORNIA MISSIONS TRAIL